Pocket Movie Camera

 The smallest 8mm movie cameras available in 1976:

-The pocket movie camera does not use the typical intermittent film pulldown or blanking shutter between frames.
-An internal lens cap is opened for each shot, however during shooting the camera is always exposing frames.
+The pocket movie camera does not use the typical intermittent film pulldown or a blanking shutter between frames.
+After an internal lens cap is opened for each shot, the camera is always exposing frames.
 A faceted mirror causes the image to continuously chase moving film, giving the equivalent of a 360° shutter.
 The sound-recording head is at the film gate, so there is no time gap between the picture and sound if edited.

 090 Before developing the pocket movie camera, a Super 8 non-intermittent projector was built using a faceted mirror.
 Viewers watched movies without the noise of an intermittent film pull down from the camera soundtrack or from the projector. |